01 May 2009 (Friday) - Go (Back) To Jail

 He’s looking better than when I last saw him – he’s put on some weight.
 And

-he likes the letters he receives from so many people.
-And he gave me stick
+letters he receives from so many people.
+And he gave me stick about my letter

-about my letter of the other week which was too heavy.
-We laughed and joked,
+of the other week which was too heavy.
+We laughed and joked, exchanged

-exchanged insults – one of the warders came over and gave us some
+insults – one of the warders came over and gave us some good-natured stick

-by their visitors.
-I’d brought Lukewarm in four tins of fizz, four bags of
+visitors.
+I’d brought Lukewarm in four tins of fizz, four bags of crisps,

 All too soon the visit was over.
 We adjourned